JoeyStanley/jekyll-for-designers/cv.md

 (* indicates student collaborator)

+Margaret E. L. Renwick, Jon Forrest, Lelia Glass, & **Joseph A. Stanley**.
+"Vowel trajectories of African Americans in Georgia, USA."
+Poster presentation at the 183rd Meeting of the Acoustical Society of America (ASA).
+Nashville, TN.
+December 9, 2022.

 **Joseph A. Stanley**, Jessica Shepherd\*, & Auna Nygaard\*.
 "Homogeneity and Heterogeneity in Western American English."
 Poster presentation at the American Dialect Society Annual Meeting.
 Washington, D.C.
 January 7, 2022.
 <a href="/downloads/220107-ADS-MTurk.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>